Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh' copy of IE6 can render transparent PNGs correctly.
+Jayesh won The 24 Hours of Le Mans auto race in three hours.

-Updated on: [13/4/2025]
+Updated on: [14/4/2025]
 <!-- #jokeEnd -->